Study Abroad in Trinidad & Tobago

 The Lodge is an attractive, secure student guesthouse with wireless internet access, and is only a five-minute walk from the beautiful campus of the University of the West Indies.
 The huge spreading trees and swimming pool on campus grant welcome relief on particularly warm days.
 The monthly meal stipend allows you to prepare your own food in order to live as the locals do.

-The PLU comprehensive fee for Fall 2015 covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, and visa fees).
+The PLU comprehensive fee for Spring semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, and visa fees).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Roundtrip air travel, books, personal excursions, and other miscellaneous expenses are not included in program cost.